Osbert Sitwell: Death

-Sitwell suffered from Parkinson's disease from the 1950s; by the mid-1960s his condition had become so severe that he had to abandon writing.
+Sitwell suffered from Parkinson's disease from 1950; by the mid-1960s his condition had become so severe that he had to abandon writing.
 He spent his last years in Italy, at the Castle of Montegufoni, in Montespertoli near Florence, which his father had bought derelict and restored as his personal residence; he died there on 4 May 1969.

 The castle was left to his nephew, Reresby; his money was left to his brother Sacheverell.
 Sitwell was cremated and his ashes buried in the Cimitero Evangelico degli Allori in Florence, together with a copy of his first novel, Before the Bombardment.